Updated April 2026

 Payout to beneficiary

 Once approved, the lump sum is paid to the nominated beneficiary.
-This is typically within a few days to a few weeks.
+This typically takes a few business days to a few weeks.

 5